whitemike889/try/docs/GettingStarted/Reference.md

 ### dotnet try

-`dotnet try` is a set of tools that allows you to create interactive samples for your users.
+`dotnet try` is a .NET Core tool that allows you to create interactive samples for your users.

 **List of available dotnet try commands.**